netrc/curiousN/Readme.md

-# Curious/Automorphic Number
+# Curious/Automorphic Numbers

-An N-digit number X, such that the last N-digits of X^2 == X
+An N-digit number X, such that the last N-digits of X&sup2; == X

-e.g. 2-digit "25",  25^2 is 625.
+e.g. 2-digit "25",  25&sup2; is "625".

 ## Usage